PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-18 05:58:55
+Last updated: 2024-04-18 05:59:27
-Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall